albertzarate/MyUniversity/README.md

 ## SSO/Authentication

 MyUniversity uses Auth0 SS0 Authentication which allows users to login via Google or username/pass.
 All users must use The Guardian App by Auth0 for multi-factor authentication.
-Based on login, user roles will be decided.
+We have also included role-based authentication.

-## Roles
+## Role-Based

 MyUniversity is a multi-role web application meaning that depending on the login user, they will be presented with a  different web UI showing information relavant to them.
 Students and teachers/professors will both have access to the useful tools we've integrated.